pkarcreative/PDF_RAG_HF/README.md

 A Streamlit-based application that allows you to upload PDF documents and ask questions about their content using OpenAI's GPT-4o-mini model with vector embeddings for intelligent document retrieval.

+## 🚀 Live Application

+**Access the app directly here: [https://pdf-rag-hf.streamlit.app/](https://pdf-rag-hf.streamlit.app/)**

+⚠️ **Note**: This application is under continuous development.
+New features and improvements are regularly added to enhance your experience.

 ## Features

 - **PDF Upload & Processing**: Upload any PDF document for analysis